Ahmed-Ishiba/WRO2025-pythons-team/README.md

 #### Complementary filter sub-system:

- For the complementery filter we created a sub-system for it which is by far the most useful feature in simulink since the logic for the filter is very confusing when put with the main system, here is the diagram for the compelemetery filter (explained in detail in the modeling directory):
+ For the complementary filter we created a sub-system for it which is by far the most useful feature in simulink since the logic for the filter is very confusing when put with the main system, here is the diagram for the complementary filter (explained in detail in the modelling directory):

   <img width="2215" height="1020" alt="filter_subsystem" src="https://github.com/user-attachments/assets/ba2a756d-4e1d-4925-9a7c-14c39b6509c1" />